apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 ### Producer idempotency

 The other available approach to message deduplication is to ensure that each message is *only produced once*.
 This approach is typically called **producer idempotency**.
 The drawback of this approach is that it defers the work of message deduplication to the application.
-In Pulsar, this is handled at the {% popover broker %} level, which means that you don't need to modify your Pulsar client code.
+In Pulsar, this is handled at the [broker](reference-terminology.md#broker) level, which means that you don't need to modify your Pulsar client code.
 Instead, you only need to make administrative changes (see the [Managing message deduplication](cookbooks-deduplication.md) cookbook for a guide).

 ### Deduplication and effectively-once semantics